AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/read12.md

 The stream associated with Stream_or_Alias has no input ready to be read and the stream has the property snr_action(error)

 -- -- -- -- &gt; existence_error(stream_not_ready, Stream_or_Alias) .

-## NOTES

-The ISO Prolog Standard requires that an error be thrown when there is a syntax error in a stream being read.
-The default action at the present time for ALS Prolog is to print out an error message describing the syntax error and then attempt to read another term.
-This action is consistent with the behavior of older DEC-10 compatible Prologs.
-It is expected that ALS Prolog will eventually comply with the standard in this respect.

 ## SEE ALSO